Welcome to Freeman Health System

-In 2014, Freeman earned 90 individual awards for medical excellence and safety from CareChex®, a quality rating system that helps consumers evaluate healthcare providers.
-U.S. News & World Report ranked Freeman #1 Hospital in Southwest Missouri in 2014-15, and The Leapfrog Group gave Freeman the highest grade possible in the Fall 2014 - Spring 2015 Hospital Safety Score.
+In 2022, Freeman earned more than 90 individual awards for medical excellence and patient safety from CareChex®, a quality rating system that helps consumers evaluate healthcare providers.
+U.S. News & World Report ranked Freeman No 1 in Southwest Missouri.

 As the only locally owned, not-for-profit health system in the area, Freeman focuses on meeting the health and wellness needs of those we serve as well as the needs of future generations.
 Our caregivers, leadership and board of directors play an active role in identifying the health needs of the region.